Can an Accelerometer Measure Distance?

 Question

 A Vibration Research customer inquired why their accelerometer measurement did not produce an acceptable displacement measurement after double-integration.
-They mounted an accelerometer to the test item to calculate its displacement when it traveled in a straight line from point a to point b.
+They mounted an accelerometer to their test item to calculate its displacement after it traveled in a straight line from point a to point b.
 Why didn’t this method work?

 Answer

-An accelerometer measures the change in velocity over time, and we can estimate displacement from this measurement using double integration.
-When the test item is not accelerating or decelerating (constant speed), its velocity is static.
-This presents a problem because if the velocity is constant, the acceleration is zero.
-Accelerometer measurements of static velocity will have noise that, when double integrated, leads to very large errors.
-Overall, the double-integration method will be inaccurate with this setup unless you use a very short timeframe of data.
-To measure the distance traveled, we’d recommend using a tachometer instead.
+An accelerometer measures the change in velocity over time, and displacement can be estimated from this measurement using double integration.
+However, when the test item is not accelerating or decelerating (constant speed), its velocity is static.
+If the velocity is constant, the acceleration is zero.
+Typical piezoelectric accelerometer measurements of static velocity will have noise that, when double integrated, leads to very large errors.
+Overall, the double-integration method will be inaccurate with this setup unless you use a very short timeframe of data or a more specialized sensor such as a DC response accelerometer.
+To measure the distance traveled, we’d recommend using a tachometer.

 Explanation

 Displacement is related to acceleration and velocity as functions of time.
 In vibration testing, these are standard measurements of a waveform.
-Usually, engineers mount an accelerometer to the test item to measure the acceleration waveform of its vibration.
+Typically, engineers mount an piezoelectric accelerometer to the test item to measure the acceleration of its vibration.

 Accelerometers are manufactured for dynamic measurement, which is constantly changing.
 The first issue with our customer’s test setup is the static measurement of an item moving at a constant speed.
 If the test item is not accelerating or decelerating, then its velocity is static, and its acceleration is zero.
 At a constant speed, there is no acceleration measurement value to integrate.